NrgXnat/oasis-scripts/README.md

 `<directory_name>` - A directory path (relative or absolute) to save the scan files to.
 If this directory doesn't exist when you run the script, it will be created automatically.

-`<xnat_central_username>` - Your XNAT Central username used for accessing OASIS data on central.xnat.org (you will be prompted for your password before downloading)
+`<nitrc_ir_username>` - Your NITRC-IR username used for accessing OASIS data on nitrc.org/ir (you will be prompted for your password before downloading)

 This script organizes the files into folders such that the directory `directory name/OAS30001_MR_d0129/` will contain all the Freesurfer data folders.